bep/sandbox/README.md

 Bep's sand box
 =============
-This is a sandbox.
-The stuff hidden here should work, should contain some interesting stuff - but it is a sand box, and as so should be considered experimental.
+This is a sand box.
+The stuff hidden here should work, it should contain some interesting stuff - but it is a sand box, and as so should be considered experimental.

 /grails
 -------